 I booked the tour via GetYourGuide, which we always recommend doing because it is reliable, secure, and you can cancel up to 24 hours before the tour.

-The tour begins every Monday, Thursday and Saturday at 9:30am.
-It runs throughout the year in all seasons, so don’t be put off from booking if you’re visiting Malta in winter!
+The tour begins every Monday, Thursday, and Saturday (occasionally Tuesdays and Fridays, too – check the calendar on the reservation page) at 9:30am.
+It runs throughout the year in all seasons, so don’t be put off from booking; you can enjoy a Valletta street food tour even if you’re visiting Malta in winter!

 The tour lasts around three hours, although it’s best not to plan anything for immediately afterwards, as it can overrun a little bit.
 You certainly don’t need to plan anything for lunch, as you will be pleasantly full by the end of it!
 Skip breakfast beforehand too if you can, as the food sampling starts straight away.